Bulls vs. Hornets Player Props Betting Odds

 |18.5 (Over: -114)

+- White has dished out 4.9 assists per game, which is 0.6 less than Monday's over/under.

-- White has knocked down 2.9 three-pointers per game, which is more than his over/under on Friday (2.5).
+- White's 2.9 three-pointers made per game is 0.4 more than his over/under on Monday.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.